 My family is about to go campground camping with friends who have never gone camping before.
 They asked me to make a family camping checklist for them.
 So, I figured I’d share the checklist with you all too. 🙂

 - Sleeping Pad: This is absolutely necessary!
 Otherwise you will lose lots of heat through the ground and be cold (no matter how warm your sleeping bag is).
-In general, avoid those giant inflatable mattresses.
-Instead, get a foam sleeping pad (cheapest option).
-Or get a self-inflating sleeping pad.
-These are warmer and more comfortable but pricier.

 - Pillow: I just bunch up my sweatshirt to use as a pillow.
 However, it’s nice to have a real pillow.

 Before you go camping, think about what you will eat each day.
 You might even want to make a spreadsheet of meals for each day.
 This way you will make sure you have everything you need for those meals.
 For example, if you plan on eating canned soup for a few meals, you better make sure you bring a can opener.

 - Camp Stove and Fuel: A gas-powered stove is the way to go.
 These come in plenty of sizes.
 Read more about them here.

 - Cooking pots/pans: See my recommendations here.

 - Non-Breakable Plates, bowls and cups: Reusable plastic or metal cups and plates are great for this.
 Do NOT go with disposable ones.
 They are terrible for the environment and make a lot of annoying trash.